Jayz71189/Capstone-Project/README.md

     }
     ```

-- Error response: Couldn't find a Spot Image with the specified id
+- Error response: Couldn't find a Gift Image with the specified id

   - Status Code: 404
   - Headers: